samsquire/esoteric-knowledge/README.md

 # esoteric-knowledge

-Inspired by Kabbalah and theosophy.
+Inspired by Kabbalah, theosophy and schizophrenia.
 This is what I've learned through rumination.
 Two opposite statements are true simultaneously.

 Words and letters are meaningful.